binocarlos/passport-service-gui/README.md

 )
 ```

+NOTE - if you are using other biro forms in your project - you can use the standard `biro/reducer` for `biroreducer`

 ## components

 #### PassportForm

 A full 2 tabbed form with login and register options.

+ * name - the name of the passport form (default = 'auth')
+ * url - the base url of the backend passport-service (default = '/v1/auth')
+ * reducername - where you mounted the passport reducer (default = 'passport')
+ * biroreducername - where you mounted the biro reducer (default = 'biro')

 #### LoginForm

 A single tabbed form with just the login option.

+ * name - the name of the passport form (default = 'login')
+ * url - the base url of the backend passport-service (default = '/v1/auth')
+ * reducername - where you mounted the passport reducer (default = 'passport')
+ * biroreducername - where you mounted the biro reducer (default = 'biro')

 #### RegisterForm

 A single tabbed form with just the register option.

+ * name - the name of the passport form (default = 'register')
+ * url - the base url of the backend passport-service (default = '/v1/auth')
+ * reducername - where you mounted the passport reducer (default = 'passport')
+ * biroreducername - where you mounted the biro reducer (default = 'biro')

 ## license